 Instructions

-- Peel onion and cut in half.
-Chop the tip off the head of garlic, exposing the garlic cloves but leaving the rest in tact.
+- Peel the onion and cut it in half, placing it open side up on the baking tray.
+Then chop the tip off the head of garlic, exposing the garlic cloves but leaving the rest intact, and place it on the baking tray.

 - Once finished, let cool slightly.
 Remove the garlic cloves by pinching the head of garlic until they fall out.
-Then scoop out the butternut squash away from the skin (it should be nice and soft now and easy to separate).
+If you roasted the squash whole, scoop it out and aside.

-- Place the onion, garlic, and squash in a dutch oven or InstantPot.
+- Place the onion, garlic, and squash in a dutch oven or other large stovetop pot.
 Add the bone broth.
 Now this is the fun part: use an immersion blender to blend them all together.
 Keep blending until smooth.

-- Add the seasonings: salt, pepper, sage, ginger, and cinnamon.
-Saute on medium heat for 20 minutes until warm.
+- Turn the stove on medium-low and add the salt, pepper, sage, ginger, and cinnamon.
+Saute on medium heat for 20 minutes until warm and aromatic.

 Notes